User-assigned managed identity

 Assign roles to managed identities

-Section titled “Assign roles to managed identities”You can grant Azure roles to your managed identity using the WithRoleAssignments API.
-This lets your identity access other Azure resources, such as Azure Key Vault.
+Section titled “Assign roles to managed identities”Grant Azure roles to your managed identity using the WithRoleAssignments (or withRoleAssignments) API, giving the identity access to other Azure resources:

 var builder = DistributedApplication.CreateBuilder(args);